 Land Rover said that the iconic Defender will be re-engineered for the marque’s 70th anniversary in 2018.
-150 specially-selected Defenders will get a new V8.
+A total of 150 specially-selected Defenders will get a new V8.

 Brakes have been updated as well, and the Defender V8 rides on 18-inch diamond-turned Sawtooth alloy wheels wearing 265/65 all-terrain tyres.